HenrikBengtsson/startup/OVERVIEW.md

   c.
 If there are no errors, the [startup] package will be unloaded afterward leaving no trace of itself behind.

 All relevant files in directories `.Renviron.d` and `.Rprofile.d`, including those found recursively in subdirectories thereof, will be processed.
 There are no restrictions on what the file names should be.
 For instance, for `.Rprofile.d`, you may use file names with and without extension `*.R`.
-One advantage of using an `*.R` extension, other than making it clear that it is an Rscript, is that it cmakes it clarifies that it is a file and not a directory.
+One advantage of using an `*.R` extension, other than making it clear that it is an Rscript, is that it clarifies that it is a file and not a directory.
 Files with file extensions `*.txt`, `*.md` and `*~` and names `.Rhistory` and `.RData` are always ignored.